syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ---
 layout: post
-title: Getting Started | ASP.NET MVC | Syncfusion
+title: Getting Started with ASP.NET MVC Common Control | Syncfusion
-description: Getting Started
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET MVC Common control, its elements, and more.
 platform: ejmvc
 control: Common
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET MVC Common

 > Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your ASP.NET MVC application to use our components.